Swagguy47/Unity-Extended-Debugger/README.md

 ## Notable Features:
 - Customizable Commands
-> *Execute any function in your scripts and pass-in unlimited parameters such as floats, strings or integers.
+> *Execute any function in your scripts and pass-in unlimited parameters such as booleans, floats, strings or integers.
 All detected & added to registry on startup.
 Multiple ScriptableObects can be loaded from anywhere in the project's resources*
 - Console
 > *Automatically displays built-in Unity Logs & offers a manual way of executing commands*
 - Console Autofill